-- Dues and special assessments may be established and levied against Intern, Full and Affiliate Members.
+- Dues and special assessments may be established and levied against Associate, Full and Affiliate Members.
 Any and all dues and/or special assessments so levied shall only be established by a two-thirds (2/3) vote of the Full Members of this Association present and voting at a regular meeting of the general membership.
 Assessments shall not be levied against Life or Honorary Members.
 Unpaid dues are delinquent if not paid by the end of the first meeting of the calendar year.

 - The President may appoint committees for the purpose of administering the needs and goals of this Association.